 “But how did you know…?”
 Ray said looking away from her, “I didn’t want you to find out… I just wanted to…”

 “I know…” she said.
 “Manipulation magic never really works on us.
 That’s why I can set you free from this dream.”

 “I already know.
 I know that you don’t truly remember me or the time we have spent together.
 I wanted to stay here with you too.
 I just wanted to spend more time with you, but it would be selfish of me to keep you here…Other people need you right now.
 You need to leave this dream and continue with your life.”

 “But…” Ray said, holding back tears.
 “There’s still so much I want to ask you.”

 “Don’t be sad.
 The real me is still out there, and she needs you much more than I do.
 Don’t let the adventure end here.
 We will meet again.
 I promise…” she said with a slightly shaken voice.

 Ray stood up and shouted to her as everything around him disappeared.

 “Then I promise that I’ll come and find you Azaliea!
 I won’t stop fighting until we meet once more.
 I promise I won’t give up until I can see your smile again!”

 “Okay!
 I’ll look forward to the day we meet again.
-Until then, I’ll wait for the day we can laugh together again…” she said turning around to face him one last time with a tearful smile.
+Until then, I’ll wait for the day we can laugh together again…” she said turning around to face him one last time.

 Pennie screamed as another spell knocked her to the ground.
 It was no use.
 They had been fighting for over ten minutes, but they weren’t even able to land a single blow.
 Pennie knew she couldn’t give up.
 If she did the entire world would have come to an end.
 For the sake of the world, she had to keep fighting.
 However, once she got to her feet, she immediately fell to her knees.
 She no longer had the strength to stand.